 - The best management practices included in WaterSense at Work can help federal facilities reduce water use in their operations.

 - To further help you identify water-efficient products and practices that will enable you to reduce your water consumption and comply with E.O.
-13834, the U.S. Department of Energy's Federal Energy Management Program (FEMP) Water Efficiency in Federal Buildings and Campuses Website provides a range of guidance of resources that can be implemented and tailored to meet your agency and/or facility–specific water efficiency goals.
+14057 and other federal statures, the U.S. Department of Energy's Federal Energy Management Program (FEMP) Water Efficiency in Federal Buildings and Campuses Website provides a range of guidance, tools, and resources that can be implemented and tailored to meet your agency and/or facility–specific water efficiency goals.

 ►Purchase FEMP-Designated Energy-Efficient Products